 Step 3: Test the Forms in a Clone Page

 If you already have a live Preference Center, I highly recommend that you clone the original Preference Page and Confirmation Page to test these Forms before going live.

 Step 4: Set the Form in the Email Preference Page to Dynamic

 Step 5: Set the other page content to Dynamic

 Step 6: Make the Confirmation Page Text Dynamic

 Look how cool this is!
 Is it all clicking now for you?

 You will have to add all the Forms to the Trigger.
 Feel free to test it.

 Wow, after all that work, you now have a fully functioning, international web page.
 What more could you need?
 Some options to consider for the future:

-- Double Opt In – this is required in Germany and some locations.
-Pro bloggers swear by it (including me) because it ensures email validity and engagement.
+- Double Opt In – this is required for GDPR.
+It’s a good best practice and ensures email validity and engagement.
 All you need to do is add a flow or two to send out a confirmation email and link whenever someone subscribes.
 They click on the link and your second flow handles the final steps.
-See my Guide for an example.

 - Confirmation Email – please avoid this unless it is for Double Opt In.
 If I unsubscribe, I don’t want a final email.
 Use the Confirmation page for this.